Exploit And Vulnerability Intelligence

 The PwnKit vulnerability (CVE-2021-4034) was discovered by the Qualys research team and published on 2022-01-25.
 The same day, 2022-01-25, numerous vendor advisories were published, such as by Debian and Red Hat.
 In fact, Red Hat was the CVE Numbering Authority (CNA) responsible for the CVE.

 The NIST National Vulnerability Database only published the original PwnKit (CVE-2021-4034) vulnerability record in the NVD on 2022-01-28.
-Thus organizations relying on the NVD for their source of vulnerability data, would have been blind to the vulnerability disclosure and associated exploits in-the-wild.
+Thus, organizations relying on the NVD for their source of vulnerability data, would have been blind to the vulnerability disclosure and associated exploits in-the-wild.